DCAN-Labs/file-mapper/README.md

                         other keys/values can be properly read.
   -sp SOURCEPATH, --sourcepath SOURCEPATH
                         Provides the absolute path to the source of the file being copied/moved/symlinked.
+Be sure to include the entire path up to where the path within the JSON file begins.
   -dp DESTPATH, --destpath DESTPATH
                         Provides the absolute path to the destination of the file being copied/moved/symlinked.
   -t TEMPLATE, --template TEMPLATE
                         A no-spaces-allowed, comma-separated list of template
-                        fill-ins to replace fields in your JSON of the format:
+                        fill-ins to replace any fields in your JSON of the format:
                         'TEMPLATE1=REPLACEMENT1,TEMPLATE2=REPLACEMENT2,...'.
                         For example let's say you want to replace a {SUBJECT}
-                        and {SESSION} template variable you would use: -t 'SUBJECT=sub-01,SESSION=ses-baseline' -td, --testdebug      Display what the code would do, using the other options provided, without performing the actions.
+                        and {SESSION} template variable you would use: -t 'SUBJECT=01,SESSION=baseline' -td, --testdebug      Display what the code would do, using the other options provided, without performing the actions.
   -vb, --verbose        Without this option, the program will run without